MicrosoftDX/Vorlonjs/desktop/README.md

 Vorlon.js desktop
 ==============
-This repository is an experiment for running [Vorlon.js](http://www.vorlonjs.com) within [Electron runtime](http://electron.atom.io).
+This repository is for the desktop version of Vorlon.js.
+Set up could take a little time so packages for desktop app are not loaded when you initialize Vorlon repository.
 The project has been initiated from [Electron boilerplate](https://github.com/szwacz/electron-boilerplate).

 # Quick start
 To run this from source, you will need Node.js, so just make sure you have it installed.

-Grab the sources and then open a command prompt for
+install all required packages by running
 ```
 npm install
 ```